-13 Wonderful Things to Do in Whitefish MT in Summer
+13 Incredible Things to Do in Whitefish, Montana in the Summer

 Nestled between two national forests in the shadow of Glacier National Park is the charming mountain town of Whitefish, Montana.
 While it’s best known for its ski resort, these are the best things to do in Whitefish MT in summer.